 On November 25, 1940, Everett's tank company was called to federal service as D Company, 192nd Tank Battalion.
 He and the other soldiers traveled to Fort Knox, Kentucky for one year of military training.

-overseas.
-It was at this time that he was
+federal service.
+It was at this time that

-commissioned a second lieutenant and made a tank
+he was commissioned a second lieutenant and made

 During his time on Bataan, Everett was assigned to C and A Companies.
 Everett spent the next four months fighting the long, slow delaying action against the Japanese.
 In January 1942, Everett was the commanding officer of a platoon of tanks at Baliuag.
 He was sent south to find a bridge or crossing across the river.
 He never did find a crossing, and Lt.
 William Gentry went looking for him the next day to find out where he was.
 He and the other men continued to fight without food or the hope of being relieved.